 Mt.
 Gilead State Park, south of Mansfield Ohio, is a small Ohio State Park that offers a getaway in nature for families!

-My family visited Mt.
+My family first visited Mt.
 Gilead State Park during the summer of 2020 when nearly everyone was seeking out outdoor activities for their families!
-The park was a great halfway location for us to meet up with my parents who live in Northeast Ohio and we were able to spend the day together fishing, picnicking and playing in the park!
+The park has become a great halfway location for us to meet up with my parents who live in Northeast Ohio and we can spend the day together fishing, picnicking and playing in the park!